Negar-Mahmoudy/stm32-sht2x-i2c/README.md

 # stm32-SHT20-I2C-temperature measurement

-This project demonstrates how to interface an **STM32 microcontroller** with the **SHT2x temperature & humidity sensor** using the **I²C protocol**.
+The purpose of this project is to show how to connect an STM32 microcontroller to the SHT2x temperature & humidity sensor over I²C.
-In this example, the temperature is read from the sensor and printed via **UART** to a serial terminal.
+In this example the temperature is read from the sensor and printed over UART to a serial terminale.
 ---

 ## Overview

-The SHT2x sensor provides temperature and humidity data through I²C commands.
-The general communication flow is:

 1. Send the measurement command (e.g., `Trigger T measurement`).
 2. Receive 3 bytes from the sensor: